 Hundreds of thousands of women left behind their homes and poverty between the 1880s and 1960s to work for the Harvey House restaurants that Fred Harvey established.
 These courageous women answered newspaper ads placed by Fred Harvey, asking for women who were single and between the ages of 18 and 30.
 They had to be of good moral character, well-mannered, attractive, and intelligent with at least an 8th-grade education.

-Mr. Harvey wanted travelers to eat well.
-He is credited with providing good, wholesome food in a hurry.
+Mr. Harvey wanted travelers to eat well and provided wholesome food in a hurry.
 He knew passengers had 30 minutes to get off the train, eat, and get back on.
 He was successful because the railroad workers stayed in touch with the restaurant via the telegraph, so each Harvey House knew if a train was going to be late, and approximately how many hungry people they would have to feed.
 During World War II, they served troop trains, often filling every nook and cranny with hungry soldiers.